QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

 An outstanding problem at small $x$ is the impact parameter dependence of distributions.
 The BFKL kernel at large impact parameters contributes a Coulomb tail $\sim 1/b_\perp^2$; the conformal symmetry of the kernel and geometric scaling suggest a particular dependence of the saturation scale on the impact parameter~\cite{Gubser:2011qva}.
 The Coulomb tail is however not regulated by saturation and violates the Froissart bound on the asymptotic behavior of total cross-sections~\cite{Kovner:2002yt}.
-This is only cured non-perturbatively by the generation of a mass gap in QCD.
-How to address this problem in the context of scattering, and quantifying the importance of the Coulomb tail for different processes, remain as open problems despite much work.
-This may be less of a problem in large nuclei with $\Lambda_{\rm QCD} R_A \gg 1$ (until asymptotically high energies) because the contribution of the Coulomb tail may be suppressed relative to protons, for which $\Lambda_{\rm QCD} R_A \sim 1$.
+This is cured non-perturbatively only by the generation of a mass gap in QCD.
+The Coulomb tail may be less of a problem in large nuclei with $\Lambda_{\rm QCD} R_A \gg 1$ because the contribution of the Coulomb tail may be suppressed relative to protons, for which $\Lambda_{\rm QCD} R_A \sim 1$.